Acacia phlebophylla

 Acacia phlebophylla, also known by the names Buffalo sallow wattle and Mount Buffalo wattle, is a shrub to small tree of the family Fabaceae.
 It grows up to a maximum of 6 m tall and has wide, rounded asymmetrical phyllodes.
-It is a critically endangered species only known from the high altitude granite slopes of Mount Buffalo National Park in Victoria, Australia.
+It is a critically endangered species only known from the high elevation granite slopes of Mount Buffalo National Park in Victoria, Australia.

 Description

 Acacia phlebophylla is a tree or shrub, growing up to 3 m tall and occasionally reaching heights of up to 6 m tall.
 Its phyllodes are oblanceolate, obovate or elliptic and commonly asymmetrical in shape, 4–14cm long and 1.5–6cm wide with prominent nerves and reticulated veins.

 Deep yellow rod-like flowers appear in June–December, widely scattered on 1-2 spikes per axil 4–7cm long.
 The fruits are straight or slightly curved legumes, 7–10cm long and appear in November–March, releasing 5–10 elliptical seeds, 5–7.5mm long.